How do weighted blankets work?

 Cortisol is the hormone that makes us feel stressed or anxious and the right balance is pretty tricky to find.
 Ideally we would like high levels of cortisol when we wake in the morning and gradually during the day the levels would wind down as we do reaching a low point at bedtime.
 When cortisol levels remains too high for too long you are at increased risk of high blood pressure, heart disease, diabetes, obesity and unsurprisingly difficulties sleeping.
 Using a weighted blanket can curb high cortisol levels and help you rest.

-Children with autism, ADHD and anxiety experience difficulty sleeping due to a lack of of this hormone.
-That’s why for years, doctors and occupational therapists have been using weighted blankets to help their patients try and experience a full, deep sleep.
+Those with autism, ADHD and anxiety experience difficulty sleeping due to a lack of of this hormone.
+That’s why for years, doctors and occupational therapists have been using weighted blankets to help their patients experience a full, deep sleep.
 Our special blankets, filled with micro hypoallergenic beads, are designed to distribute the feeling of a deep-pressure touch evenly across the body, which creates a soothing effect for your child.